infiniteflight/infiniteflight-docs/getting-started-guide/home-user-interface/user-profile.md

 Step 1

-: From the [home screen](/guide/getting-started-guide/home-user-interface/home-screen), tap your user profile in the top right hand corner of your device
+: From the [home screen](/guide/getting-started-guide/home-user-interface/home-screen), tap mode in the bottom right corner of the screen

 Step 2

-: The "Account" tab should automatically display, but it can be selected from the navigation bar on the left of your device if it hasn't
+: Toggle to Multi Player and then select Free Flight

 Step 3

-: Tap the edit "pencil" symbol to the right of your device in line with "Callsign"
+: Callsign will now be visible under the aircraft icon on the right of the screen, tap the arrow to open the page